Today's Monday • 25 mins read

 - The Stoic way of journaling was to write in the morning about the things they wanted to do that day.

-- Then, at night, they came back to it and analyzed their day—how it went against how they wanted it to go.
+- Then, at night, they came back to it and analyzed how their day went against how they wanted it to go.

-It reminded them to do things that were of virtue, correct their mistakes, learn how to respond to demanding situations and examine their actions.
+It reminded them to act with virtue, correct mistakes, practise appropriate responses to difficult situations, and examine their conduct.

 Epictetus (55-135 CE) also journaled.
 He wrote, “These are the things [the distinction between what one can and cannot control] which philosophers should meditate on, which they should write daily, in which they should exercise themselves.”